stfc/PSyclone/doc/user_guide/dynamo0p3.rst

   ! ...
   call invoke(kernel(field1, field2, extent, x_direction))

+If the stencil is of type ``CROSS2D`` then the arrays passed to the kernel are different to those of other stencils.
+The ``CROSS2D`` stencil is designed for use when knowing the direction stencil cells are in relation to the cell they are called on is necessary.
+For this reason, the ``stencil_size`` passed to the kernel is an array of length 4 containing sizes for each branch of the stencil.
+The ``stencil_size`` array is always ordered: West, South, East, North.
+This branch dimension is also part of the ``stencil_dofmap`` array making it possible to loop over each branch of the stencil individually.
+The maximum size of a stencil branch is also passed and is used only to define the ``stencil_dofmap`` dummy argument.

 If certain fields use the same value of extent and/or direction then the same variable, or literal value can be provided.